panda-re/libosi/README.md

 This library currently supports Windows 7 and Debian 8.11 (linux kernel v3.16).
 Support for similar Windows and Linux kernels is as simple as adding a new profile to `offset`.

+### To-Do

+:pushpin: Is there a more catchy name for this?
+:pushpin: Is there a better way to reduce the duplication of translate functions in offset?
+:pushpin: Support structs that aren't kernel types, such as \_FILE\_RENAME\_INFORMATION
+:pushpin: Support pointers to pointers in offset
+:pushpin: Offset should have something like a sizeof() function to better support arrays